-Electoral College, With Nary a Hitch, on Pace to Certify Biden’s 2020 Win
+Electoral College, With Nary a Hitch, Certifies Biden’s 2020 Win

 In Georgia, which was critical to Biden’s victory, Monday made for a voting bonanza.
 While electors cast all 16 votes for Biden and Harris, the state also kicked off early voting for a key Senate runoff election.
 Democrats Jon Ossoff and Reverend Raphael Warnock are challenging Georgia Republican Senators David Perdue and Kelly Loeffler there — a contest that could shift control of the U.S. Senate to Democrats if the incumbents both lose.

-“This is not a moment of partisanship but patriotism,” said Stacey Abrams, a Democratic strategist, elector and founder of the voting rights organization Fair Fight, as she presided over Monday’s vote.
+“This is not a moment of partisanship but patriotism,” said Stacey Abrams, a Democratic strategist, elector and founder of the voting rights organization Fair Fight, as she presided over the vote.
 “We’ve come together time and again to do something that has been done for 200 years and because we are, there is the United States of America.”

 Abrams is widely credited for delivering Biden such a huge turnout in the state.
 Through Fair Fight and another Abrams-run initiative, the New Georgia Project, the groups registered more than 800,000 new voters.